SynisterSage/newww/replit.md

 # Overview

-This is a golf club management system built as a full-stack web application.
-The system provides comprehensive functionality for golf club members including tee time booking, dining ordering, course GPS tracking, and user dashboard features.
-It serves as a digital platform to enhance the golf club experience with features like real-time tee time availability, restaurant menu ordering, GPS-enabled course hole information, and member account management.
+This is a premium golf club management system built for Packanack Golf Club as a full-stack web application.
+The system provides comprehensive functionality for golf club members including member authentication, tee time booking, dining ordering, course GPS tracking, and user dashboard features.
+It serves as a digital platform to enhance the golf club experience with real member verification, tee time availability, restaurant menu ordering, GPS-enabled course hole information, and member account management using authentic membership data from the club's 2025 roster.

 # User Preferences